spicata/spicata99/notes/quotebook.md

 > blah blah blah she helped me lube blah blah
 > \- something along the lines of what fy said, i wasnt listening

+> People say I'm into bear feet, but really I'm only into human feet
+> \- jb, quoted by lw

+> cubeberry? that should say cuteberry, because thats what i think when i look at you
+> \- jb

+> cc: can you help me build a railway
+> jb: sorry, im too busy getting railed somewhere else

+> [soundboard among sus] sounds like dasindu
+> \- jb. if you know, you know